jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

 # 100 Days of Code - Round 9

-## **Status:** Day 47 of 100. **Last Update:** 13 June 2022
+## **Status:** Day 48 of 100. **Last Update:** 14 June 2022
 ___
 **Directories:** api | css | java | javascript | nodeJS | php | project_api | python | react | regex | sonic_pi | svg | vue | work
 ___

+# R9D48: Tuesday 14 June 2022

++ My latest repository is now as done as it ever will be and added to my portfolio.

++ **Technologies Used** - git, wordpress, css

 # R9D47: Monday 13 June 2022

 + More updates rolled out for Dyspraxic Help4U over the weekend.
-And pushed commits to the WooCommerce Selectors Repositority
+And pushed commits to the WooCommerce Selectors Repository

 + **Technologies Used** - git, wordpress, css